gvwilson/sensibleadventures/shapers/story.md

 -   Gumption Gruff: a 12-year-old goat
     -   Madica's best friend
     -   He loves books, which makes him odd for a goat
--   Bluster Gruff: a 13-year-old goat
+-   Bluster and Bravo Gruff: twin 13-year-old goats
-    -   Gumption's second cousin once removed, and a bully
+    -   Gumption's second cousins once removed, and bullies
-    -   Jokes that the only good thing about books is how the glue tastes
+    -   Joke that the only good thing about books is how the glue tastes
-    -   When he calls Madica a "scratcher", Sindy jumps him (which is when we discover her shaping)
+    -   When they call Madica a "scratcher", Sindy jumps them (which is the first hint we have of her shaping)
 -   Smarty Leaf: a 200-year-old turtle
     -   Was once the village's schoolteacher, now mostly sleeps, but lends books to children
     -   Turns out to be a powerful earth shaper